By Mike Case

 Its mission is to augment, reinforce and replenish active duty Marine forces during wartime and national emergencies, as well as provide additional personnel relief to Marine Corps operations during peacetime.
 As one Marine officer best said during World War II, “When fighting side by side, the labels ‘reserve’ and ‘regular’ melt away.”

-1. Of the over 589,000 men and women who served in the Marines during World War II, about 70% were reservists.
+1. Of the over 589,000 men and women who served in the Marines during WWII, about 70% were reservists.

 It transformed into a nationwide Marine Corps Reserve public affairs project by 1953.

-4. In 1918 over 300 women enlisted in the Marine Corps Reserve for service during WWI.
+4. In 1918 over 300 women enlisted in the Marine Corps Reserve for service during World War I.

 They were nicknamed “Marinettes.”
 After the war, the women who remained in the inactive reserves received pay of $1.00 per month and medals for victory in WWI and good conduct.